 Click the above image to find a BX Agent near you

 Is a Credit Check Required for the Farmington Pawnbroker Bond?

 No, a credit check is not required for the Farmington Pawnbroker bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all pawnbrokers operating in the city, regardless of their credit history.

 How Much Does the Farmington Pawnbroker Bond Cost?

-The Farmington Pawnbroker bond costs just $100 per year.
+The Farmington Pawnbroker bond costs just $100 per year or $10 per month.